ushahidi/platform/README.md

 ### Logging in for the first time

-The default install creates the user `demo` with a password of `testing`.
+The default install creates the user `admin` with a password of `admin`.
 This user has admin privileges.
 Once logged in, this user can create more user accounts or give admin permissions to others as well.